neuecc/LINQ-to-GameObject-for-Unity/Assets/LINQtoGameObject/README.txt

 DescendantsAndSelf|Returns a collection of GameObjects that contains every GameObject in the source collection, and the descendent GameObjects of every GameObject in the source collection.
 Children|Returns a filtered collection of the child GameObjects of every GameObject in the source collection.
 Only GameObjects that have a matching name are included in the collection.
 ChildrenAndSelf|Returns a collection of GameObjects that contains every GameObject in the source collection, and the child GameObjects of every GameObject in the source collection.
-Destroy|Destroy every GameObject in the source collection safety(check null, deactive/detouch before destroy).
+Destroy|Destroy every GameObject in the source collection safety(check null).
 OfComponent|Returns a collection of specified component in the source collection.

 Author Info